stormqloud/kazoo-tgbbok/tts.md

   *  You will need to signup for an account and pay real money.

 * The TTS speech quality from ispeech.org is truely awesome.
 * If you buy the service and try the languages and so forth it works *really* well.
-Like scary welcome to the future.
+  *  Everybody should be impressed with the TTS.

 * Kazoo will cache a copy of the audio stream as a wav file inside of couchdb before you ever hear it.
   * In general you "save money" because each IVR message is only purchased once, but used over and over.